Faildes/Chattiori-Model-Merger/README.md

     Or `"MIN, MAX, SEED, [Elemental merge args]"` if you want to specify.
     Check out [Elemental Random](https://github.com/Faildes/merge-models/blob/main/elemental_random.md) for Elemental merge args.
     - Optional: `--vae` sets the vae file by set the path, if omitted
+    - Optional: `--m0_name` determines the name that to write in the data for the model0, if omitted
+    - Optional: `--m1_name` determines the name that to write in the data for the model1, if omitted
+    - Optional: `--m2_name` determines the name that to write in the data for the model2, if omitted
     - Optional: `--cosine0` determines to favor model0's structure with details from 1, if omitted
     Check out [Calcmode](https://github.com/hako-mikan/sd-webui-supermerger/blob/main/calcmode_en.md) by hako-mikan for the information.
     - Optional: `--cosine1` determines to favor model1's structure with details from 0, if omitted
     Check out [Calcmode](https://github.com/hako-mikan/sd-webui-supermerger/blob/main/calcmode_en.md) by hako-mikan for the information.
+    - Optional: `--use_dif_10` determines to use the difference between model0 and model1 as model1, if omitted
+    - Optional: `--use_dif_20` determines to use the difference between model0 and model2 as model2, if omitted
+    - Optional: `--use_dif_21` determines to use the difference between model2 and model1 as model2, if omitted
     - Optional: `--save_half` determines whether save the file as fp16, if omitted
     - Optional: `--prune` determines whether prune the model, if omitted
     - Optional: `--keep_ema` determines keep only ema while prune, if omitted